QuicSDN: Transitioning from TCP to QUIC for Southbound Communication in SDNs: Implementation

-Our previous work \cite{kumar2019implementation} explains the internal workings of \quicserver{} and \quicclient{}.
-In \cite{kumar2019implementation}, QUIC was implemented for MQTT in IoT scenarios, where it was divided into server-client agents and common APIs.
-The server-agent APIs are responsible for serving requests from clients, invoking common APIs, negotiating versions, and completing QUIC handshakes.
+We divided \quicserver{} and \quicclient{} into server-agent, client-agent, and common APIs.
+The server-agent APIs are responsible for serving requests from clients, invoking common APIs, negotiating versions, and completing \gls{QUIC} handshakes.
 The client-agent APIs are implemented to prepare the requests, rearrange the responses, and interact with common APIs.
-The common APIs are responsible for invoking the 0-RTT scenario, encrypting and decrypting the packets, and storing the cryptographic keys.
-This section focuses on the modifications that are relevant to quicSDN.
+The common APIs are responsible for invoking the zero \gls{RTT} scenario, encrypting and decrypting packets, and storing the cryptographic keys.
+This section presents the modifications relevant to quicSDN.